Thursday, October 29, 2015

 The resulting print is termed a collagraph.
 Substances such as carborundum,

-acrylic texture mediums, sandpapers, textiles, bubble wrap, string or other fibers
+acrylic texture mediums, sandpapers, textiles, bubble wrap, string or other fibers,

 cut card, leaves and grass can all be used in creating the collagraph plate.